palewire/first-web-scraper/docs/index.md

 ## Who can take it

 This course is free.
-The materials assume the reader has little experience with Python and the command line.
-Newbies should feel welcome.
-If you have a good attitude and know how to take a few code crashes in stride, you are qualified.
+The materials assume the reader has little to no experience.
+If you have a good attitude and can take a few code crashes in stride, you are qualified.

 ## Table of contents